Oil companies face a wrongful death suit tied to climate change

 In a rapid attribution study released days after the event, a team of scientists said the 2021 heatwave in the Pacific Northwest would have been "virtually impossible without human-caused climate change."

+A lawyer for Chevron, Theodore Boutrous, criticized the lawsuit.
+"Exploiting a personal tragedy to promote politicized climate tort litigation is contrary to law, science, and common sense," Boutrous said in a statement to NPR.
+"The court should add this far-fetched claim to the growing list of meritless climate lawsuits that state and federal courts have already dismissed."

-Representatives of Shell, ConocoPhillips, BP and Phillips 66 declined to comment on the wrongful death lawsuit.
+Representatives of Shell, ConocoPhillips, BP and Phillips 66 declined to comment.
 A spokesperson for ExxonMobil said a comment from the company wasn't immediately available.
-Chevron didn't immediately respond to a message seeking comment.

 Julie Leon's daughter, Misti Leon, who filed the wrongful death lawsuit in Washington state, wants the oil companies to pay damages in amounts that would be determined at trial.
 Misti Leon is also trying to force the oil companies to conduct a public education campaign to correct "decades of misinformation."